Forward selection and post-selection inference in factorial designs: Setup of factorial designs

 Equipped with the contrast vector notation, we are ready to introduce the main effects and interactions.
-More concretely, define the main causal effect of a single factor and the $k$-way interaction causal effect of multiple factors ($k \ge 2$) as the inner product of the contrast vector $g_{\mathcal{K}}$, and the averaged potential outcome $\overline{Y}$, that is
+We define the main causal effect of a single factor and the $k$-way interaction causal effect of multiple factors ($k \ge 2$) as the inner product of the contrast vector $g_{\mathcal{K}}$, and the potential outcome mean vector $\overline{Y}$: